benpate/digital-dome/README.md

 ## Pull Requests Welcome

-The battle agains rampant AIs is ongoing, and this module will require constant upkeep to stay current.
+The battle against rampant AIs is ongoing, and this module will require constant upkeep to stay current.
 I will happily accept any and all experience reports, use cases, and contributions that will make Digital Dome better.
 If you have an idea for making Digital Dome better, [file an issue](https://github.com/benpate/digital-dome/issues) or [send in a pull request](https://github.com/benpate/digital-dome/pulls).
 We're all in this together! ✨